PrinterHome - A home for your PrintrBot!

 I designed the PrinterHome enclosure while in the presence of a MakerBot Replicator, so there are definitely some design influences.
 However, I take pride in having created it from scratch in Corel Draw with no prior design experience.
 Thus you might see some discrepancies and mistakes.
 These WILL be fixed as I continue to improve the design.

-1) Create a proper 'Top' for the PrinterHome that allows for safe filament feeding and proper X-carriage/extruder range of motion, while still retaining its most important purpose: Avoiding unwanted thermal variance.
+To do: 1) Create a proper 'Top' for the PrinterHome that allows for safe filament feeding and proper X-carriage/extruder range of motion, while still retaining its most important purpose: Avoiding unwanted thermal variance.

 2) Design a friendlier window mounting solution that allows easier access to the print bed and has less of a gap between the enclosure and the window material.
 Maybe magnets!